 4 Rapporteurs

 4.1 Rapporteurs are appointed by a study group in order to progress the study of a Question and to develop new and revised reports, opinions and Recommendations.
-A rapporteur may have responsibility for only one Question.
+A rapporteur shall have responsibility for only one Question.

 4.2 Because of the nature of the studies, rapporteur appointments should be based both on expertise in the subject to be studied and on the ability to coordinate the work.
 Elements of the expected work done by the rapporteurs are described in Annex 5 to this resolution.